 1. Castello di Venere

 Located at the highest point on the mountain, overlooking the city of Trapani and the surrounding region, stands the Castello di Venere.
-This stunning castle makes a majestic vantage point, with astonishing views over the different landscapes, villages, and expansive sea.
+From this stunning castle, we saw some of the best views in town, looking out over diverse landscapes, villages, and the expansive sea.
+Open: All week from 10 AM to 6 PM, 4 EUR entrance fee.

 Must-read: What to do in Sicily, Italy